GabrielCostaBatista/SAuto/README.md

   # If ssh-copy-id is not available (common on macOS):
   cat ~/.ssh/id_ed25519.pub | multipass exec ros1-vm -- bash -c "mkdir -p ~/.ssh && cat >> ~/.ssh/authorized_keys && chmod 600 ~/.ssh/authorized_keys"
   ```
+  If you're using RSA keys instead of ED25519, use `~/.ssh/id_rsa.pub` in the command above.

 - Test the connection:
   ```bash